Drew Lock: 2023

 Lock re-signed with the Seahawks on March 20, 2023.

-In Week 4, against the New York Giants, Lock came in mid-game for an injured Smith.
-He led the Seahawks on a 75-yard drive that resulted in a touchdown and was replaced later in the game by Smith.

-In Week 11, against rival Los Angeles Rams on November 19, 2023, at SoFi Stadium, Lock again came in for Smith who had been momentarily sidelined with an elbow injury following a tackle by Rams’ linebacker Ernest Jones and defensive tackle Aaron Donald.
-Lock played poorly, completing 2-of-6 passes, including a critical interception to Rams' cornerback Derion Kendrick, which ultimately lost the game for the Seahawks.
+During a Week 4 24–3 road victory over the New York Giants on Monday Night Football, Lock entered the game after Smith suffered a knee injury and completed two of six passes for 63 yards and had an 11-yard carry as he led the Seahawks on a 75-yard drive that resulted in a touchdown before Smith returned.
+During Week 11 against the Los Angeles Rams, Lock again came in for Smith who had been momentarily sidelined with an elbow injury following a tackle by Rams' linebacker Ernest Jones and defensive tackle Aaron Donald.
+Lock played poorly, completing 2-of-6 passes for three yards and a critical interception to Rams' cornerback Derion Kendrick that sealed the narrow 17–16 road loss for the Seahawks.

-In Week 14, against the San Francisco 49ers, Lock had his first start since being traded to Seattle, due to Smith suffering a groin injury.
-He completed 22-of-31 for 269 yards, with two touchdowns and two interceptions, in a 16–28 loss.

-Although Smith was active for the Week 15 game against the Philadelphia Eagles, he had not recovered enough to start, making Lock the starter again.
-With the Seahawks down 13–17 and 1:52 left in the game, Lock led a 92-yard touchdown drive, concluding with a 29-yard touchdown throw to Jaxon Smith-Njigba with 0:28 left.
-The Seahawks won 20–17.
+During Week 14 against the San Francisco 49ers, Lock had his first start since being traded to Seattle due to Smith suffering a groin injury.
+He finished the 28–16 road loss completing 22-of-31 passes for 269 yards, two touchdowns, and two interceptions.
+Although Smith was active for the next game against the Philadelphia Eagles on Monday Night Football, he had not recovered enough to start, making Lock the starter again.
+With the Seahawks down 17–13 and 1:52 left in the game, Lock led a 92-yard touchdown drive, concluding with a 29-yard touchdown throw to Jaxon Smith-Njigba with 28 seconds left.
+Lock finished the 20–17 victory with 208 passing yards and the aforementioned touchdown.

-Lock finished the season with three touchdowns and three interceptions for a total QBR of 44.9.
+Lock finished the 2023 season with 543 passing yards, three touchdowns, and three interceptions in four games and two starts.

 New York Giants

-On March 14, 2024, Lock signed with the New York Giants on a one-year deal worth $5 million.
+On March 14, 2024, Lock signed with the New York Giants on a one-year, $5 million deal.
 Once thought to be competing with Daniel Jones for the starting quarterback job, Lock asserted that he was brought in to be a backup.

-Lock was named the starter for the Giants' Week 13 Thanksgiving matchup against the Dallas Cowboys, following the release of Jones and an injury to Tommy DeVito.
-In Week 17 against the Indianapolis Colts, Lock accounted for all five of the Giants' offensive touchdowns, posting a career-high passer rating of 155.3 with no turnovers in a 45–33 victory.
+Lock was named the starter for the Giants' Week 13 Thanksgiving matchup against the Dallas Cowboys following the release of Jones and an injury to Tommy DeVito.
+He finished the 27–20 road loss throwing for 178 yards and an interception to go along with 57 rushing yards and a touchdown.
+During Week 17 against the Indianapolis Colts, Lock completed 17-of-23 passes for 309 yards and four touchdowns while also rushing for another touchdown in the 45–33 victory.
 His four touchdown passes in the game tied his career-high.

+Lock finished the 2024 season with 1,071 passing yards, six touchdowns, and five interceptions to go along with 18 carries for 133 yards and two touchdowns in eight games and five starts.